martijndejong/ProjectBobi/README.md

 ## Key Features
 - **Local Multiplayer**: Enjoy with friends in an engaging couchplay setup.
 - **Original Content**: All art, music, and 3D models are original creations.
-- **Built with Unreal Engine**: Developed primarily using Blueprints for rapid prototyping and gameplay iteration.
 - **3D Art**: Crafted with care in Blender, providing unique visuals and character designs.

 ## Learning Journey